www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 1. Click **Next: Advanced >**.

-1. On the Advanced tab, review the available settings.
+1. On the Advanced tab, review the available options.

 1. Leave all settings with their default values, and click **Review + create**.